Managing information policy

 See below for more information on these categories.

 Who is accountable for this policy in Girlguiding, and responsible for it being followed across the organisation?

 Board of Trustees (level 1)

 The Executive Team allocates a person to be ultimately responsible for compliance across Girlguiding.
-This person will be the Director of Commercial, Property and IT.
+This person is the Deputy CEO.

-- This person will be the point of contact with the Information Commissioner’s Office (ICO) and for any queries about the policy for staff, members, volunteers and the public.
+This person will be the point of contact with the Information Commissioner’s Office (ICO) and for any queries about the policy for employees, members, volunteers and the public.

 Notifications under the General Data Protection Regulations

 Girlguiding as a body corporate is registered as a Data Controller with the Information Commissioners Office (ICO).

 The registration number is Z6907813 and the registration is reviewed annually.
 The Notification shall be reviewed annually by the Executive Team.